What Is a Taper Haircut and Taper vs Fade Comparison

 Low Fade vs Low Taper

-A low fade is a similar haircut to the low taper, the main difference between them lies in a fade can suddenly change hair length.
-A low fade usually starts just above the ears, curving around the hairline and create a rounder head appearance, a low taper also starts to get short above the ears.
+A low fade is a similar haircut to the low taper; the main difference between them lies in that a fade can suddenly change hair length.
+A low fade usually starts just above the ears, curving around the hairline and creating a rounder head appearance.
+A low taper also starts to get short above the ears.
 The low fade is considered more conservative than a high fade, similar to a classic taper fade.
 Both styles involve a gradual shift in hair length and offer a polished look, with the low fade explicitly noted for its ability to pair well with longer hair on top and even beards.

 Skin Fade vs Taper